DataOne/DO4APPointments/README.md

 The time with the most votes is highlighted:
 ![grafik](https://cloud.githubusercontent.com/assets/25846873/25009664/b836fba4-2067-11e7-9268-3a1979b03870.png)

-**Hint:** Only users which have access to your superior SharePoint site can access your event-
+**Hint:** Only users which have access to your superior SharePoint site can access your event.